alecmuffett/the-onion-diaries/building-proof-of-concept.md

 In other words: you will go to an onion site that you create, which will fetch HTML from the BBC site and rewrite the HTML as-if it had come from your Onion site.

-Doing this will help you understand one way to set up an Onion site to be one-to-one equivalent to a cleartext site.
+Doing this will help you understand one way to set up an Onion site to be one-to-one equivalent to a normal HTTP site.

 The BBC is (currently) suitable for exemplar experimentation because it does not use HTTPS to protect its content, plus it's unlikely to complain from a corporate standpoint, plus it has no concept of logged-in users to be interfered with.